Amazing-Man (Centaur Publications): Fictional character biography

+Centaur Comics

 Cover of Amazing-Man Comics #14 (July 1940), art by Lew Glanzman.

 John Aman is an orphan from the West, chosen for his "superb physical structure" to be raised by benevolent monks in Tibet for the first 25 years of his life.
 Each member of The Council of Seven, as the monks are known, trained him to a superhuman degree of physical and mental ability, while also giving him the ability via a chemical solution to disappear into a cloud of green mist, earning him the secondary title of the Green Mist.
 His new powers include super-strength, invulnerability and speed, as well as healing and telekinesis.

 After receiving his final tests, he is sent into the world to use his skills and abilities to do good.
 Opposing Aman, as he was often known, is his nemesis the Great Question, a disgruntled member of the Council of Seven.
 Aman's sidekick is Tommy, the Amazing Kid, and he's also aided by "ace girl crime investigator" Zona Henderson.